Twenty-Fourth Sunday after Trinity – Monday

 I have waited for Thy salvation, O Lord. – Genesis 49:18

 Jacob, the son of Isaac and the grandson of Abraham, was at the point of death in the land of Egypt.
-By the Holy Ghost he had just prophesied concerning the coming of Christ, God’s Messiah, “Shiloh,” the Prince of Peace, from the family of his son, Judah (Genesis 49:10; cf. Isaiah 9:6).
+By the Holy Ghost, working through the Word of God, Jacob had just prophesied concerning the coming of Christ, God’s Messiah, “Shiloh,” the Prince of Peace, from the family of his son, Judah (Genesis 49:10; cf. Isaiah 9:6).
 And then he said: “I have waited for Thy salvation, O Lord!”
 As a true believer he had looked forward to “the end of [his] faith, even the salvation of [his] soul” (I Peter 1:9), and now in death he gratefully and peacefully anticipated receiving it, the salvation which the Lord, on the basis of the Savior’s vicarious atonement, had prepared for him “from the foundation of the world” (Matthew 25:34).

 Thus we can depart this life in peace, not wearied by the waiting, not disappointed in the hoping, and not failing in the trusting.
 “This grant us, dear Father in heaven” (Luther) for Jesus’ sake.

 PRAYER – Lord Jesus, my Savior, when my last hour is close at hand and I must walk through the valley of the shadow of death, console me with the surety of my redemption, assure me of my accomplished justification, and rejoice my heart as in faith I wait for Thy salvation according to Thy promise.
 Thus will I depart in peace and be received into the mansions of glory, eternal bliss and quiet rest in the mansions of heaven.
 Amen.

 O Christ, do Thou my soul prepare for that bright home of love,